Joshua-Palamuttam/RevEngD/README.md

     - `private` will render all classes, methods, and fields.
     - `protected` will render only public and protected classes, methods, and fields.
     - `public` will render only pubilc classes, methods, and fields.
-- `methodbodies=<true or false>` This flag will analyze method bodies when looking for dependencies in UML diagrams
+- `method_bodies=<true or false>` This flag will analyze method bodies when looking for dependencies in UML diagrams
 - `method=<method name>` specifies a fully qualified method name to generate a sequence diagram for
 - `include=` specifies package prefixes to include despite being in the exclude, you can add multiple classes by adding a space in between the classes
 - `exclude=` specifies package prefixes to exclude, you can add multiple classes by adding a space in between the classes